GPUOpen-Tools/radeon_gpu_analyzer/README.md

 Prebuild.bat --qt C:\Qt\Qt5.9.2\msvc2017_64 --vs 2017 --build release (or: debug)

 Running the Prebuild script will fetch all the dependencies, and generate the solution file for Visual Studio.
-After successfully running the preuild script, open RGA.sln from Build\CMake\VS2017 (or VS2015), and build:
+After successfully running the prebuild script, open RGA.sln from Build\CMake\VS2017 (or VS2015), and build:
-* RadeonGPUAnalyzerCLI project for the command line exectuable
+* RadeonGPUAnalyzerCLI project for the command line executable
 * RadeonGPUAnalyzerGUI project for the GUI app

 Some useful options of the Prebuild script: